SAAS-CSP/Python_Lessons/README.md

 # Python_Lessons

-Introduction to python using specific examples.
+Introduction to python starting with basic foundations.

-This is a collection of Python lesson documents.
+This is a collection of Python concepts and is in constant development.

-These documents are in support of additional content.
-However, each document introduces only a few concepts.
-They start with basic Python foundations and progressively include more advanced content.

 Enjoy!